pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Would You Trade Your Paper Books for Digital Versions?
 * To What Writer Would You Award a Prize?

-# Writing
-* Do You Keep a Diary or Journal?
-* Why Do You Write?
-* Are You a Good Storyteller?
-* What's Your Favorite Joke?
-* Do You Have a Blog?
-* Do You Want to Write a Book?
-* When Do You Write by Hand?
-* Do You Write in Cursive?
-* Do You Write in Your Books?
-* What 'Mundane Moments' From Your Life Might Make Great Essay Material?
-* What Is Your Most Memorable Writing Assignment?
-* Do You Ever Write About Challenges You Face in Life?

 # The Arts
 * What's the Coolest Thing You've Ever Seen in a Museum?